Colloquium: Quantum anomalous Hall effect: Magnetically Doped TIs

 \onlinecite{mogi2015magnetic} found that magnetic Cr modulation doping (Bi,Sb)$_2$Te$_3$ to form tri- and penta-layer heterostructures can enhance the critical temperature of the QAH effect.
 By introducing two $1$ nm thick heavily-Cr-doped (Bi,Sb)$_2$Te$_3$ layers near the top and bottom surfaces of a $6$ nm nonmagnetic (Bi,Sb)$_2$Te$_3$ layer to form tri- and penta-layer heterostructures [Figs. \ref{fig4:modulation}(a-c)], a better QAH state with a higher critical temperature could be achieved [Figs. \ref{fig4:modulation}(d) and \ref{fig4:modulation}(e)].
-At $T=0.5$ K and the charge neutral point ($V_g=V_g^0$), the zero-magnetic-field Hall resistance $\rho_{yx}(0)$ is $\sim0.85 h/e^2$, $\sim 0.95h/e^2$, $\sim 1 h/e^2$ for single-, tri- and penta-layer heterostructure samples respectively.
+At $T=0.5$ K and the charge neutral point ($V_{\rm g}=V_{\rm g}^0$), the zero-magnetic-field Hall resistance $\rho_{yx}(0)$ is $\sim0.85 h/e^2$, $\sim 0.95h/e^2$, $\sim 1 h/e^2$ for single-, tri- and penta-layer heterostructure samples respectively.
 The monotonic decrease of the zero magnetic field longitudinal resistance $\rho_{xx}(0)$ further confirms that a better QAH state is achieved.
-In these tri- and penta-layer heterostructure samples, the fluctuation of the magnetic exchange gap on the sample surfaces is apparently suppressed and thus the effective magnetic exchange gap becomes larger.
-As a result, the critical temperature of the QAH states in these modulation-doped tri- and penta-layer heterostructures is $\sim$10 K \cite{mogi2015magnetic}.
-We note that the heavily Cr-doped (Bi,Sb)$_2$Te$_3$ layers used in tri- and penta-layer samples may drive the systems to a trivial ferromagnetic insulator state due to reduction of SOC as a result of the heavy Cr doping in (Bi,Sb)$_2$Te$_3$ \cite{zhang2013topology,zhao2020tuning}.We will discuss this point further in Sec. \ref{Sec:highqah}.
+In these modulation-doped tri- and penta-layer heterostructure samples, the fluctuation of the magnetic exchange gap on the sample surfaces is apparently suppressed and thus the effective magnetic exchange gap becomes larger, leading to a critical temperature $\sim$10 K \cite{mogi2015magnetic}.
+We note that the heavily Cr-doped (Bi,Sb)$_2$Te$_3$ layers used in tri- and penta-layer samples may drive the systems to a trivial ferromagnetic insulator state due to reduction of SOC as a result of the heavy Cr doping in (Bi,Sb)$_2$Te$_3$ \cite{zhang2013topology,zhao2020tuning}, which will be further discussed in Sec. \ref{Sec:highqah}.

 \onlinecite{okada2016terahertz} performed Terahertz Faraday and Kerr rotation measurements on penta-layer QAH samples and found that the Faraday and Kerr rotation angles quantitatively agree with the estimates based on electrical transport measurements.
 QAH trilayer samples have also been used in scaling studies of the plateau to plateau transitions \cite{kawamura2020current,kawamura2018topological}.
 More recently, motivated by this modulation doing method, \onlinecite{jiang2020concurrence} fabricated 3 QL Cr-doped (Bi,Sb)$_2$Te$_3$ /5 QL (Bi,Sb)$_2$Te$_3$/3 QL Cr-doped (Bi,Sb)$_2$Te$_3$ sandwich structures and observed the concurrence of the topological Hall effect and the QAH effect through electric field gating.
 This concurrence indicates an interplay between the chiral edge states and chiral spin textures in magnetic TI heterostructures.